nyorain/vil/readme.md

 Once installed, you have to make sure vulkan applications load `VK_LAYER_live_introspection`.
 Either pass it to your `VkInstanceCreateInfo` or enable it via environment variable `VK_INSTANCE_LAYERS=VK_LAYER_live_introspection`.
 During the early stages of this project, you likely want to load it *before* any validation layer.
-If your application then causes triggers validation errors with *vil* that are not there without it, make sure to report them here!
+If your application then triggers validation errors with *vil* that are not there without it, make sure to report them here!

 There are multiple ways of using the introspection gui: